Self-catering holidays in Essex, rent a cottage, a pine lodge or a log cabin for a memorable break in East Anglia11 rental properties

 - Enjoy a spot of Shopping: Whether you rent a cottage, a pine lodge or an apartment, Essex is a great part of England to enjoy shopping.
 The main towns such as Chelmsford and Colchester have superb high street shopping centres and Lakeside in Thurrock is an enormous purpose built shopping centre.
 Antiques are big in Essex.
 Visit Battlesbridge near Wickford for a complete village dedicated to antiques and a lovely place to stay.
 Antique fairs are also held regularly in Coggeshall and other parts of north Essex.

-- Explore the countryside: from woodland parks to unspoilt countryside, Essex is home to some beautiful areas.
+- Explore the countryside: from woodland parks to unspoilt countryside, Essex is home to some beautiful areas including the Dedham Vale Area of Outstanding Natural Beauty.
 Some of the most scenic parts of rural Essex are found in the north of the county.

 - Visit the coastline: whether you want to visit a cheerful seaside town whilst taking a vacation or want to unwind a tranquil coastal village, Essex has a beautiful coastline to discover on holiday.